R055A/ai-quarto-3d/README.md

 More specifically, the Python game engine component and CLI are ported and enhanced to an interactive 3D web UI.
 From recollection, it was the only, if not best game engine; with all components completed, at least with all members.
-However, it wasn't the only time I overcome epic injuries to excel under eternal 24/7 harassment and wrongdoing plagues.
+However, it wasn't the only time I overcome epic injuries to excel under eternal 24/7 harassment, wrongdoing plagues.

 <details>
 <summary>UU-Game group: